OT Visa Sponsorship Jobs in Alaska

 Are there any Alaska-specific considerations for international OTs seeking sponsorship?

 Alaska requires OTs to hold a state license from the Alaska Board of Occupational Therapy, which means passing the NBCOT certification exam and meeting continuing education requirements.
 International candidates should verify that their degree meets Alaska's equivalency standards before applying.
-Alaska's J-1 Conrad 30 waiver program also applies to OTs willing to work in designated Health Professional Shortage Areas, which covers many rural Alaskan communities and can be an alternative path to sponsorship for eligible candidates.
+Alaska's J-1 visa Conrad 30 waiver program also applies to OTs willing to work in designated Health Professional Shortage Areas, which covers many rural Alaskan communities and can be an alternative path to sponsorship for eligible candidates.

 What is the prevailing wage for sponsored ot jobs in Alaska?